This post is also available in: Nederlands (Dutch)

 Probably some more will pop up in the test runs.

 LogSim 4 will make it possible to build executable and simulatable BPMN models.
-Many environments and tools promise this, we know, but we believe we make a difference, because our approach is different.
+Many environments and tools like BPSim promise this, we know, but we believe we make a difference, because our approach is different.
 Simulation in LogSim is not an add-on to a modelling tool or language, but the modelling tool is built on top of a robust simulation environment, containing robust simulation features such as:

 We hope to distribute the software free-of-charge again.
 Beta versions will be made available for those brave souls willing to participate in early reviews.

-We are mainly working on version 3.
+We are currently mainly working on version 3.
 This is a new version of LogSim, however still using the original LMN for its language.
 We do this because we believe that the modelling language LMN (short for Logistic Model and Notation) still has many interesting features, and because at the moment our time-resources are very limited and bringing out this version can be done relatively fast, while the work for version 4 will take longer.
 Remember, LogSim is a spare-time, one-man project at the moment!

 LogSim 3 is multiplatform and available on all supported platforms.
 In this case multiplatform really means what it says: it run bit-identical on Windows, Mac, Linux and others.
 You can open and work on the same model on all those platforms.